google/kctf/docs/vrp.md

 # kCTF VRP Setup

 We invite you to demonstrate an exploit against our kCTF demo cluster based on the challenges presented on this page.
-Successful demonstrations are eligible for rewards between [20,000 - 91,337 USD](https://security.googleblog.com/2022/02/roses-are-red-violets-are-blue-giving.html) as defined in https://g.co/vrp.
+Successful demonstrations are eligible for rewards between [20,000 - 91,337 USD](https://security.googleblog.com/2022/02/roses-are-red-violets-are-blue-giving.html) as defined in [https://g.co/vrp](https://g.co/vrp).
+On top of this, exploiting our [new instances](#experimental-mitigations-challenge) are eligible up to 42,000 USD, increasing the total possible payout to [133,337 USD](https://security.googleblog.com/2022/08/making-linux-kernel-exploit-cooking.html).

 [kCTF](https://github.com/google/kctf) is an open source infrastructure for CTF competitions.
 You can find details on how it works in the [kCTF documentation](https://google.github.io/kctf/introduction.html), but in short, it’s running on a hardened Kubernetes cluster with the following security features: